 Our fifth clinical-stage therapeutic candidate, BL-7040, is an oligonucleotide being developed for the treatment of inflammatory bowel disease (IBD).
 The compound had already been the subject of phase 1 safety and pharmacokinetics studies and a phase 2a study examining the efficacy of the compound for the treatment of myasthenia gravis, an autoimmune, neurodegenerative disease.
 BL-7040 showed a high level of safety and efficacy in those trials.
-The compound was also found to target the innate inflammatory pathway and therefore, we decided to develop the compound for the treatment of IBD and other inflammatory diseases.
+The compound was also found to target the innate inflammatory pathway and, therefore, we decided to develop the compound for the treatment of IBD and other inflammatory diseases.

 In April 2013, we announced positive results from a phase 2a proof-of-concept study to evaluate the effectiveness of BL-7040 for the treatment of IBD at five sites in Israel.
 The study showed that BL-7040 is safe and effective in treating ulcerative colitis, a form of IBD.
 Sixteen of the 22 patients who were enrolled in the clinical trial completed the full five-week course of treatment and two-week follow-up.
 The primary clinical endpoint in the study - a 3-point and 30% reduction in the Mayo score between baseline and completion of treatment - was achieved.
 Fifty percent of patients (8 patients) met the primary endpoint, while the remaining 8 patients demonstrated a stable clinical condition or minor improvement.
-Fifty-six percent of patients recorded a decrease in rectal bleeding of at least 1 point and 69% had a rectal-bleeding sub-score of $\leq 1$ (and no rectal bleeding was seen at all in six of these 11 patients).
-Fifty percent of patients completing study treatment also met the secondary endpoint assessed by the partial Mayo score, while all other patients were clinically stable or demonstrated some improvement.
-Furthermore, 50% demonstrated mucosal healing evaluated by endoscopy sub-score measurements.
-Additional secondary endpoints in the study were the IBD Quality-of-Life Questionnaire, and the serum CRP and fecal calprotectin measurements.
-The results of these additional secondary endpoints were not conclusive, although certain positive trends were noted.

-In November 2013, we announced additional results from the phase 2 a proof-of-concept study showing significant improvement of disease measurements in biopsies taken from the patients treated with BL-7040.
+In November 2013, we announced additional results from this study showing significant improvement of disease measurements in biopsies taken from IBD patients treated with BL-7040.
 The histological and biochemical analyses of inflammation indicators reinforced the initial positive results of the study described above.
+During the third quarter of 2014, we conducted a pharmacokinetic study which indicated that BL-7040 reaches the target organ (the colon) and appears to have a local, as opposed to systemic, effect.
 We are currently discussing this therapeutic candidate with a number of potential co-development partners, as well as planning the next stages of development.

-Our sixth clinical-stage therapeutic candidate, BL-8020, is an orally available treatment for HCV and other viral indications.
-BL-8020 acts via a unique mechanism of action, by inhibiting virus-induced autophagy, which differs from the mechanism of currently used anti-HCV agents.
-BL-8020's safety and efficacy were demonstrated in pre-clinical studies that showed that BL-8020, when combined with other anti-HCV agents, has a synergistic effect.
-In April 2013, we commenced a phase 1/2 clinical trial to evaluate the safety, tolerability and effectiveness of BL-8020 at two sites in France , which demonstrated, in the few patients recruited, both safety and tolerability.
-Due to a number of considerations, including a re-prioritization of our pipeline, in January 2014, we agreed with the licensors, Genoscience and Panmed Inc., or Panmed, that as of April 1, 2014, the license agreement would be terminated and that we would enter into a collaboration agreement.
-Pursuant to the collaboration agreement, the licensors agreed to take over development of the drug and pay us a percentage of future revenues from the product, and we agreed to supply, at the licensors' request and cost, the drug needed for a clinical trial to be administered by the licensors.
-Genoscience and Panmed will in the near future be deciding on the direction of the current phase 1/2 study as well as assessing potential additional indications.
+Our sixth clinical-stage therapeutic candidate, BL-8020, is an orally available treatment for the hepatitis C virus, or HCV, and other viral indications, with a unique mechanism of action involving the inhibition of virus-induced autophagy in host cells.
+In April 2013, we commenced a phase 1/2 clinical trial to evaluate the safety, tolerability and effectiveness of BL-8020 at two sites in France.
+In January 2014, we entered into a collaboration agreement with the licensors of the compound whereby, in consideration for the payment of future royalties to us, we terminated the license agreement, the licensors agreed to take over development of the compound and we agreed to supply, at the licensors' request and for full payment, the drug product needed for a clinical trial to be administered by the licensors.
+In August 2014, the licensors decided to terminate the ongoing phase 1/2 trial in HCV due to a very slow recruitment rate, and are now determining the next steps in the clinical development plan of the compound, including an assessment regarding potential additional viral indications for development.